aleksiliu/kanban-board/README.md

 ## Features

-- 📱 Responsive design that works on desktop and mobile
+- Responsive design that works on desktop and mobile
-- 💾 Local storage persistence for tasks
+- Local storage persistence for tasks
-- 🎯 Drag and drop task management
+- Drag and drop task management
-- ✨ Modern UI with Shadcn Vue components
-- 🎨 Beautiful styling with Tailwind CSS
-- 📅 Task due dates and priority management

 ## Tech Stack